-Despite the scale of the threats facing vultures including T. tracheliotos, relatively little coordinated and comprehensive monitoring of populations has so far taken place within the range of the species.
-According to Anderson (2004), very little monitoring of vultures in Africa had been undertaken until 2005, mainly due to a lack of qualified observers, limited funding, logistical challenges, and the lack of a standardized monitoring protocol for either cliff- or treenesting species that could be implemented by field workers.
+Despite the scale of the threats facing vultures including Lappet-faced Vulture, relatively little coordinated and comprehensive monitoring of populations has so far taken place within the range of the species.
+According to Anderson (2004), very little monitoring of vultures in Africa had been undertaken until 2005, mainly due to a lack of qualified observers, limited funding, logistical challenges, and the lack of a standardized monitoring protocol for either cliff- or tree-nesting species that could be implemented by field workers.
 Although this situation has improved somewhat over the last five years with monitoring programmes being implemented in at least 15 African countries, there are still vast areas in which vultures occur where no monitoring is taking place.
+In the Middle East similar situation occur especially in the countries were lappet-faced vulture still breeding such as Oman and Yemen.
 In areas where monitoring has been implemented, considerable declines in vulture populations have been recorded.
-The Asian Vulture Crisis has unequivocally shown that without systematic monitoring of vultures a population crash could take place virtually undetected (Botha et al. 2012).
+The Asian Vulture Crisis has unequivocally shown that without systematic monitoring of vultures a population crash can take place virtually undetected (Botha et al. 2012).